seandunaway/imbalancewalk/readme.md

 J: randomly jump to one of the standard 81 permutations

-Shift+N: randomly jump to any possibility
+Shift+J: randomly jump to any possibility
 ```

 ### utility